 - Deep and dark web chatter about your organisation that may indicate an upcoming attack.

-- Review the risk presented by your supply chain and third parties.
+- The risk presented by your supply chain and third parties.

-- Compare your risk posture against your industry peers.
+- Your organisation’s risk posture, compared against your industry peers.

-There are often many identifiable indicators online that point to an organisation or its employees potentially being targeted in a cyber-attack.
-These indicators can take many forms and it is not always possible to identify them through open sources means alone.
-As well as identifying these external threats, the DASA report can help an organisation understand how threats present themselves against the organisation on the internet.
+There are often many identifiable online indicators that point to an organisation, or its employees potentially being targeted in a cyberattack.
+These indicators can take many forms and it is not always possible to identify them through open source means alone.
+As well as identifying these external threats, the DASA can help an organisation to understand how online threats present themselves against the organisation.

 There is no prerequisite for having a Digital Attack Surface Assessment conducted.
-Any organisation that wants to gain an understanding of the external threats they are potentially facing should consider this assessment.
-Especially if an organisation wants to gain an understanding of how they could be perceived by a potential threat actor.
+It is simply a part of effective attack surface management.
+Any organisation that wants to gain an understanding of potential external threats should consider this assessment.
+This is especially true if an organisation wants to gain an understanding of how a potential threat actor perceives them.

 speak to our experts